 Let’s say your app is geared towards a specific industry.
 Tools like Hoovers offer a plethora of industry analysis and company profiles to help you hunt down leads to make sure your app optimization strategy is as effective as it can be.
 Similarly, Market Research publishes hundreds of thousands of research reports from various industries so that you can stay on top of developments and stats.

-Of course, once you have all of this research in your hands there’s still the matter of actually applying it to the App Store.
+Of course, once you have all of this research in your hands there’s still the matter of actually applying it to the App Store to improve app rankings.
 Even if you discover that there’s a market for your app, you still have to determine if users are actually searching for what your app’s about in the App Store.

 As with keyword research for SEO, your job now is to try to think like your customers.
-Ask yourself what they’d look for if they searched for your app’s subject matter in the store.
+Ask yourself what app store keywords they’d look for if they searched for your app’s subject matter in the store.
 Here’s what to brainstorm for the best app store optimization results: